wardragonsapi/wardragonsapiexample/readme.md

     X-WarDragons-Request-Timestamp: [timestamp of request, should be standard epoch in number of seconds]
     X-WarDragons-Signature: [signature of request]

-The Signature will be defined as the base64 encoding of sha256 on
+The Signature will be defined as the sha256 (with hexidecimal encoding) of the following string:

     [your client secret] + ':' + [X-WarDragons-APIKey] + ':' + [X-WarDragons-Request-Timestamp]